lucidrains/block-recurrent-transformer-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2203.07852">Block Recurrent Transformer</a> - Pytorch.
 The highlight of the paper is its reported ability to remember something up to 60k tokens ago.

+This design is SOTA for recurrent transformers line of research, afaict.

 ## Appreciation

 - <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work and open source cutting edge artificial intelligence research